-A Homemade Bubble Pipe made from a straw and a coffee filter!
-Pair it up with some dish detergent straight out of the bottle, and blowing bubbles just got a whole lot cheaper and easier!
+Learn how to make a Homemade Bubble Pipe from a straw and a coffee filter!
+Pair it with some dish detergent straight out of the bottle, and blowing bubbles just got a whole lot cheaper and easier!

 Blowing bubbles is one of those classic childhood activities that never gets old!
 Normally, every spring I whip up a batch of our Giant Bubble Mix, and we spend the day making the biggest bubbles you could ever imagine.
-Today our weather was perfect for bubble blowing!
-Overcast skies and high humidity.
-I didn’t have any bubble solution on hand though.
-I certainly hadn’t made any, and I couldn’t even find a jug of dollar store bubble mix.
-What to do, what to do…
+Today’s weather was overcast and humid, which is perfect for blowing bubbles, but I didn’t have any bubble mix on hand and I couldn’t find our bubble blowers.

 Well, I’ll tell you what we did.
 We got out the dish soap and a few household items and started experimenting.
 And we discovered that we could make some pretty fine bubbles with things we had around the house.